elir92/countries-app/README.md

 ### Currently under construction

 # Description
-Simple application based on React and Redux that present countries into table from API.
+Simple application based on React and Redux that fetching data from API and present it as countries into table.